Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2023 17th of October: Support for type aliases in the compiler

-Right now, this feature isn't exposed to the end-user, but it could be if we decide to.
+Right now, this feature isn't exposed to the end user, but it could be if we decide to.
 Technically all that's stopping us is adding it to the specification and add a syntax for it.
 Currently, this is used to alias well-known primitive types from the standard library.
 This way, the user can type `int32` instead of `System.Int32` for example, similar to C# primitives.

 - 2023 21st of October: LSP and DAP communication refactor
-- 2023 27th of October: Crashbug fix for LSP cancellation
+- 2023 27th of October: Crash bug fix for LSP cancellation
-- 2023 29th of October: Formatter rework, diagnostic bag fixes, character literals
+- 2023 29th of October: Formatter rework, diagnostic bag fixes, and character literals
 - 2023 22nd of November: PowerShell script fixes

 After a bunch of fixes we added a small feature that was missing, character literals!
 They are similar to the C# character literals.
-The only major difference would be the Unicode codepoint escape sequence, which is in the format `'\u{123ABC}'`, as it is in Draco string literals.
+The only major difference is the Unicode code point escape sequence, which is in the format `'\u{123ABC}'`, as it is in Draco string literals.

 ## Cutting down the trees